Emily Fox (basketball)

 Emily is the eldest child of Bob Fox, the founder of Speed Stacks, and grew up in Highlands Ranch, Colorado.
 Her two brothers, Kit and Brennan, are also successful at sport stacking.
 Kit also wrote a book and twice completed the Chicago Marathon.

-Fox is also a skilled basketball player.
-In her senior year at ThunderRidge high school she led the team to a number 7 finish in the USA Today high school national poll and was named a Parade Magazine high school All-American.
+Fox played basketball in high school and college.
+In her senior year at ThunderRidge High School, she led the team to a number 7 finish in the USA Today high school national poll and was named a Parade Magazine high school All-American.
 She played college basketball for the University of Minnesota.
 In her four years she averaged 11.7 points per game.
 In April 2009 she was drafted in the third round of the WNBA draft by the Minnesota Lynx.
-In 2007, she was a member of the gold medal winning basketball team at the Pan American Games.
+In 2007, she was a member of the gold medal–winning basketball team at the Pan American Games.